orbitorg/malachite/specs/english/starknet/validator_set.md

 - Validators must acknowledge to Ethereum the inclusion of validator set updates in committed blocks

+The Starkware team has produced a document describing their specification and requirements on [Google docs][starkware-spec].

 ## Epochs

 The heights of the blockchain are divided into sub-sequences with a predefined